loh-tar/KatePlugin-IndexView/README.md

 way.
 So I decide to duck away and do it silently, which took longer as I thought.

-Now, 2022, Kate has the LSP plugin which offer a similar view like this plugin, or even the *SymbolViewer*, which make this kind of plugin somehow obsolete ... as long as you like the new fancy stuff and have a fitting LSP server installed for your file in use.
+Since 2022 has Kate the LSP plugin which offer a similar view like this plugin, or even the *SymbolViewer*, which make this kind of plugin somehow obsolete ... as long as you like the new fancy stuff and have a fitting LSP server installed for your file in use.